 Employees may have access to their personnel files, which do not include pre-employment reference information.
 Any employee who wishes to review his or her personnel file should contact Human Resources to schedule a mutually convenient time when the file can be reviewed.
 The personnel file cannot be removed from Human Resources.
-However, employees may request copies of documents in the file.
-If the employee identifies file information that he or she believes to be irrelevant or incorrect, the employee can request that the file information be removed or can prepare a rebuttal or corrective statement for the personnel file.
+If the employee identifies file information that they believe to be irrelevant or incorrect, the employee can request that the file information be removed or can prepare a rebuttal or corrective statement for the personnel file.